HaplyHaptics/Getting-Started/The-Haply-Development-Kit/README.md

  ------------------------------------------------------------------------------------

-## Part F: Haply Control Board Installation
+## Part F: Haply Board Installation

 <img src="media/image021.jpg" width="400">

 **Section parts List:**

 -   1x Completed assembly from previous section
--   1x Haply control board
+-   1x Haply board
 -   2x Dev board extension wires
 -   1x Board Case Top
 -   1x Board Case Bottom
 -   4x 2-56 screws

-1. Connect the dev board extension wires to the Haply control board as shown in the picture.
+1. Connect the dev board extension wires to the Haply board as shown in the picture.

-2. Lay the Haply control board upside down the case such that the wires extend from the open side of the case.
+2. Lay the Haply board upside down the case such that the wires extend from the open side of the case.
 All motor ports should be accessible.

 <img src="media/image022.jpg" width="400">   <img src="media/image023.jpg" width="400">